deep9343/Projects/README.md

-# Hello DEEP TALATI HERE
+# Hello, DEEP TALATI HERE!!
 •Seeking a Full time Web/Software Developer position to expand my knowledge and experience in the field of computer programming

 •I am an experienced Software Engineer with a demonstrated history of working in the computer software industry.